 Some people just want to do what they love, to do what they started a business to do, which could be a designer, a VA, an accountant, a coach, a social media consultant, a website developer, a photographer or many other occupations.

 They want a business where other people do all the “business” things, leaving them to do what they most enjoy.
 If you’re in this category you either need to employ a business manager or you need to be responsible for managing the people who do all the other jobs and make sure they do them properly.
 Delegation doesn’t mean abdication but it can free you up to do more of the things you love.

 Alternatively, you might like the idea of managing the business yourself and employing other people to serve the clients you’ve built up.
 For some people this a really exciting step, and can involve learning new skills and developing other people.
-See Vince Rudgewick’s story: Step Back to Grow Your Business or listen to him tell the story in his own words in this very honest and funny talk.

 If you’re not sure what style of managing a growing business will suit you best, give me a shout and I’ll help you work it out!